codewithalphadotcom/KEY-BORED/README.md

-# **Key-Bored Typing Tutor**
+# **KEY-BORED**

-Key-Bored Typing Tutor is a simple command-line typing tutor developed in C programming language.
+KEY-BORED is a simple command-line typing tutor developed in C programming language.
 It generates random sentences for the user to type, measures their typing speed (words per minute), accuracy, and displays a leaderboard with the best performances.

 ## _Features_